[Content note: Visions! omens! hallucinations! miracles! ecstasies! dreams! adorations! illuminations! religions!]

 This need not be done globally; we may only be able to carve out a small walled garden for ourselves, but make no mistake, even if only locally, the project of civilization is to capture Gnon.

-I maybe agree with Nyan here more than I have ever agreed with anyone else about anything.
+I maybe agree with Warg here more than I have ever agreed with anyone else about anything.
 He says something really important and he says it beautifully and there are so many words of praise I want to say for this post and for the thought processes behind it.

 But what I am actually going to say is…